Alan Johnson: Personal life

 Johnson has been married three times.
 His first marriage was to Judith Elizabeth Cox, with whom he has one son and two daughters.
 After their divorce, he married Laura Jane Patient in 1991; the couple had a son, Ollie, born in 2000.
-The couple divorced in February 2014.
+The couple divorced in February 2014 after Patient had an affair with Johnson's bodyguard, PC Paul Rice.
 In December 2015, Johnson married his third wife, businesswoman Carolyn Burgess.

-His hobbies include music, tennis, reading, cooking, football, and radio.
-He supports Queens Park Rangers F.C..
+His hobbies include music, tennis, reading, cooking, football and radio.
+He supports Queens Park Rangers.